djvill/APLS/doc/how-to-use/search.md

 - Clicking _Participants_ will take you to the [_participants_ page]({{ '/doc/browse-participants' | relative_url }}).
   From this page, click the checkboxes for all participants you would like to include in your search and then click the _Layered Search_ button to return to the _search_ page.
+  If you specify a filter for the _participants_ page and don't click any checkboxes, then it will select all participants in the filter.
   More information about the _participants_ page can be found on the [Browsing participants]({{ '/doc/browse-participants' | relative_url }}) documentation page.
 - You can also upload a `.csv` file containing participant codes to the participants filter by clicking the _Choose File_ button.
   - For the `.csv` upload filter to work, participant codes must be in the first column of the `.csv`.